 - Schedule an appointment with your career advisor for a resume critique.

 - Bring multiple copies of your resume (on resume paper) to the fair.
 Print enough for all the employers you plan to visit plus extras.

 - Consider having your own business card which includes your degree, date of graduation, contact information, and university name.

 3. Research Companies

 Researching the organizations will show Recruiters you are hard-working, eager, dedicated and goal-oriented.
 You can also better manage your time by prioritizing those you visit at the fair.

 - Review the list of participating employers at the fair.

 - Review websites of companies you plan to visit.

-4. Allow Enough Time and Plan Ahead
+4. Time and Day-of Plans

 - Arrive early and plan to stay at least two hours, longer if possible.